lidofinance/lido-dao/CONTRIBUTING.md

 - Hardhat offers greater flexibility for writing complex tests.
 - Foundry's fuzzing capabilities provide better coverage of edge cases.

-All tests are all located in `/tests` at the root of the project.
+All tests are located in `/tests` at the root of the project.
 Each subdirectory name corresponds to the version of the contract being tested, mirroring the `/contracts` directory structure.
-Integration, regression, and other non-unit tests are placed into corresponding subdirectories, e.g. `/tests/integration`, `/tests/regression`, etc.
+Integration, regression, and other non-unit tests are placed into corresponding subdirectories, e.g., `/tests/integration`, `/tests/regression`, etc.

 For creating mocks or harness contracts for external dependencies, refer to the [Mocking and Harnessing Contracts](#mocking-and-harnessing-contracts) section for guidance.